MetaMask/metamask-docs/wallet/how-to/use-3rd-party-integrations/js-infura-api.md

 description: Use Infura and custom nodes to make direct, read-only requests.
 ---

-# Make read-only requests from your JavaScript dapp
+# Make read-only requests from JavaScript dapps

 You can use the [Infura API](https://docs.infura.io/) from your JavaScript dapp with [MetaMask SDK](../connect/set-up-sdk/javascript/index.md) installed to make direct, read-only